British National (Overseas): A new UK visa route

 Applicants will not be required to meet a skills test or show that they have a job offer in the UK.

 It will be possible for BN(O) nationals to apply for this visa even if they do not hold a valid BN(O) passport.
-Applications can be submitted on the basis of either an expired BN(O) passport or, if this has been lost, a Hong Kong Special Administrative Region passport.
+Applications can be submitted on the basis of either an expired BN(O) passport or, if this has been lost, another passport such as the Hong Kong Special Administrative Region passport.
 In this latter situation, the UK Government will undertake eligibility checks using historical records held by Her Majesty’s Passport Office to confirm that the applicant is a BN(O) citizen.

-Once the application has been approved, the applicant will be issued with a digital visa that will be linked to the passport they used for the application.
+Once the application has been approved, the applicant will be issued with a visa for up to five years.

 Conditions of the BN(O) visa